kevinandris/Advanced_MERN_E-commerce/README.md

 # Constraints:

 1. Some pictures are not in the same shape, which makes the book photos look smaller or bigger on the website.
+2. The footer is not stable staying at the same place, it would be moving up again after not running the app for quite long period of time

 # Skills Required for Self-Improvement: